This post may contain affiliate links. Please read our disclosure policy.

-No more boring mushroom soup!
-This creamy mushroom soup is loaded with flavorful toppings to make this classic even more delicious.
+This easy creamy mushroom soup is loaded with flavorful toppings to make this classic even more delicious.
+No more boring soup!

 I topped my loaded creamy mushroom soup with:

 - Shaved parmesan cheese – this is the best part

 - Toasted baguette slices rubbed with garlic – the next best part 😛

 - Fresh chives

 - Pea shoots (Ok, maybe this was just for the photos.
 Feel free to skip these!)

 And was this soup ever good.
 I usually add some booze to mushroom soup, but I was all out of sherry and didn’t even have any white wine in the house.

 There were so many fabulous flavors going on here that I didn’t miss it too much, but feel free to add a splash of alcohol if you so choose.

 I blended half the soup because I fancied some actual pieces of mushroom in the soup.
 Blending half the soup thickens it up nicely, and the rest gives it texture and makes it feel more filling.